hoodiehq-archive/documentation/en/tutorials/map-app.md

 }
 ```

-To start this whole process off, we can check the store for any previously stored positions to create the Map with, otherwise just **getCurrentPosition()**.
+To start this whole process off, check the store for any previously stored positions to create the Map with, otherwise just **getCurrentPosition()**.

 ```js
 // Check the Store for an existing currentLocation